omeka/omeka-s-enduser/docs/modules/sharing.md

 - Email
 - Embed codes.

-Once Sharing has been installed and activated for an Omeka S install, it is available for all sites on the install.
+Once Sharing has been installed and activated for an Omeka S install, it is available for all sites on the installation.

 ## Configuration